SoftUni/Programming-Basics-Book-Python-EN/chapter-12-conclusion.md

 If you aim to study programming seriously, **surround yourselves with people who are involved in programming** seriously.
 Join **communities of software developers**, attend software conferences, go to events for programmers, find friends with whom you can talk about programming and discuss problems and bugs, find an environment that can help you.
 In most large towns there are free events for programmers, a few times a week.
 In smaller localities, you have the Internet and access to the entire online community.

 Here are some recommended **resources**, that will be useful for your development as a programmer:
-* https://softuni.org – official **website of SoftUni**.
-In it, you will find free (and not only) courses, seminars, video tutorials, and training in programming, software technologies, and digital competencies.
+* [https://learn.softuni.org](https://learn.softuni.org?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=PythonBook) –  the official page for SoftUni’s **self-paced Software Developer programs and open courses**.
 * https://www.facebook.com/softuni.org – official **Facebook page of SoftUni**.
 By it, you will learn about new courses, seminars, and events related to programming and software development.
-* https://introprogramming.info - official website of the **books "Programming Basics"** with **C#** and **Java** by Dr. Svetlin Nakov and his team.
+* https://introprogramming.info - official website of the **books "Programming Basics"** with **C#**, **Java**, **JavaScript**, and **Python** by Dr. Svetlin Nakov and his team.
 The books examine in-depth programming basics, basic data structures and algorithms, object-oriented programming, and other basic skills, and are an excellent continuation for reading after the current book.
 However, **besides reading, you need to do intense code writing**, do not forget that!
 * https://stackoverflow.com - **Stack Overflow** is one of the **widest** discussion forums for programmers worldwide, where you will find assistance for any possible question in the world of programming.
 If you are fluent in English, look up at StackOverflow and ask your questions there.
 * https://www.meetup.com - search **tech meetups** around your town and enter the community that you like.
 More of the tech meetups are free and the newcomers are welcome.